 What happened next was nothing incredible.
 Pictured above is an incredibly attractive absinthe-inspired selfie I took walking the streets of Riga, Latvia.
 I did not hallucinate but I did become incredibly drunk as the night went on and I continued to order these shots.
 Not entirely sure what time we left the bordello but it was right around the same time our hotel started their continental breakfast.
 After drunkenly destroying a tower of plates at the hotel, I guess I decided it was bed time.
 Hours later I woke up on the floor of our hotel room with no recollection of how the night ended.
 All I had left in my wallet was the phone number to a beautiful Ukrainian blonde named Oksana.
 It was just another typical night of drinking for me.
 Oscar Wilde, I call bullshit!

 “After the first glass of absinthe you see things as you wish they were.
 After the second you see them as they are not.
 Finally you see things as they really are, and that is the most horrible thing in the world.
 I mean disassociated.
 Take a top hat.
 You think you see it as it really is.
 But you don’t because you associate it with other things and ideas.If you had never heard of one before, and suddenly saw it alone, you’d be frightened, or you’d laugh.
 That is the effect absinthe has, and that is why it drives men mad.
 Three nights I sat up all night drinking absinthe, and thinking that I was singularly clear-headed and sane.
 The waiter came in and began watering the sawdust.
-The most wonderful flowers, tulips, lilies and roses, sprang up, and made a garden in the cafe.
+The most wonderful flowers, tulips, lilies and roses, sprang up, and made a garden in the cafe deck made with cheap decking kits.
 Don’t you see them?’
 I said to him.
 Mais non, monsieur, il nây a rien.
 (No sir, there is nothing.) – Oscar Wilde

 The Truth Behind Absinthe